Nadia El-Gendy reveals the specifications of the man she desires

-Special aspirations that the Egyptian artist Nadia El-Gendy dreams of in the new year, most notably returning to the cinema again, after she was absent from it for many years.
+Special aspirations that the Egyptian actress, Nadia El-Gendy, dreams of in the new year, most notably returning to the cinema again after she was absent from it for many years.

 The “star of the masses” made a television intervention, in which she confirmed that if she did not stand in front of the camera, she could die, as the camera and cinema represent her entire life, especially since she has acted since she was a child, and the matter has become inside her.

-But she stipulated standing in front of the camera in a work that she is convinced of and feels that there is a challenge to present it, noting that what is presented to her at the present time are repetitive works and superficial works that do not carry any meaning.
+However, she stipulated standing in front of the camera in a work that she is convinced of and feels that there is a challenge in presenting it, noting that what is presented to her at the present time are repetitive works and superficial works that do not carry any meaning.

 Affectionate and supportive